 In 1980, Kaye turned up in the Bay Area — ostensibly on holiday.
 As he stated in Idol Worship: "I wanted to get out of New York.
 I needed a little perspective on what's going on, y'know.
 So, I figured I'd come to another cool city.
 I think San Francisco's a pretty cool city."
 (He also revealed that he'd visited El Cerrito earlier that day.)

-He played a one-off show in San Francisco with a pick-up band dubbed Los Nuggets which featured ex-Avengers' bassist Jimmy Wilsey and Sudden Fun drummer Derek Ritchie.
-(Included in the setlist were "La Bamba," "Yummy Yummy Yummy," "Rock 'n' Roll Nigger," and an encore of "For Your Love.")
+He played a one-off gig in San Francisco with a pick-up band dubbed Los Nuggets which featured ex-Avengers' bassist Jimmy Wilsey and Sudden Fun drummer Derek Ritchie.
+Included in the setlist were "La Bamba," "Yummy Yummy Yummy," "Rock 'n' Roll Nigger," and an encore of "For Your Love."

 He released a 45 through Mer Records ("Child Bride" b/w a live cover of "Tracks of My Tears").
-He backed Jim Carroll on a 1982 U.S. tour.
-He took a job at a radio production company, which made his mom happy ("I called my mother and said, 'I got a job, it pays $30 grand a year.'
-She said, 'Oh, thank God!'").
+He backed Jim Carroll on a 1982 US tour.
+He took a job at a radio production company, which at least made his mom happy. ("I called my mother and said, 'I got a job, it pays $30 grand a year.'
+She said, 'Oh, thank God!'")
 He fathered a child (Anna Lee, now 10 years old).
-And in 1984 — fronting a band called the Lenny Kaye Connection — he released his first solo LP, I've Got a Right, on the specialist GPS label.
+And in 1984 — fronting the Lenny Kaye Connection — he released his first solo LP, I've Got a Right, on the specialist GPS label.

 Lenny Kaye Connection — I've Got a Right LP